jongio/azure-mcp/src/Docs/new-command.md

 - When you see `cannot convert from 'System.Threading.CancellationToken' to 'string'`, check method parameter order
 - For `'SqlDatabaseData' does not contain a definition for 'X'`, verify property names in the actual SDK types
 - Use existing service implementations as reference for correct property access patterns

+**JSON Serialization and Type Safety:**
+- Always call `.ToString()` on Azure SDK properties that might be numbers (e.g., `SubscriptionId`, `Tag.Value`)
+- Use defensive coding: `appResource.Id.SubscriptionId?.ToString()` and `t.Value?.ToString() ?? string.Empty`
+- This prevents "The requested operation requires an element of type 'String', but the target element has type 'Number'" errors
+- Add all model types to the serialization context, including base classes like `Base{Area}Options`

 ### 2. Options Class